Prosecutor: Deputy fled during Parkland school massacre, putting own life ahead of students'

 Broward County Deputy Scot Peterson could have located and stopped Nikolas Cruz as he carried out his Feb.
-14, 2018, attack inside the three-story 1200 building at Marjory Stoneman Douglas High School but instead of opening a door, looking in a window or seeking information from fleeing students, he chose to take shelter next to an adjoining building, prosecutor Kristen Gomes told the jury.
+14, 2018, attack inside the three-story 1200 building at Marjory Stoneman Douglas High School, prosecutor Kristen Gomes told the jury.
+But instead of opening a door, looking in a window or seeking information from fleeing students, he chose to take shelter next to an adjoining building, Gomes said.
 That prevented him from confronting Cruz before he reached the third floor, where six of Cruz's 17 killings were committed.

+Even if he hadn't killed Cruz, his presence would have distracted him, giving students and teachers time to flee or hide, or caused him to surrender or commit suicide, she said.

 “Choose to go in or choose to run?
 Scot Peterson chose to run,” Gomes said.
 “When the defendant ran, he left behind an unrestricted killer who spent the next four minutes and 15 seconds wandering the halls at his leisure.
 Because when Scot Peterson ran, he left them in a building with a predator unchecked.”